powellad/Toastingway/README.md

 1. Beast tribe reputation and currency (not in Dalamud API yet)
 1. Commendations (not in Dalamud API yet)
 1. HQ/NQ distinction

+## Known issues

+1. Not quite working with collectibles.
+1. Double toasts when gathering.